 I finished packing my hospital bag with all the bits and pieces I had prepared to get me through a natural birth—I was terrified of the idea of an epidural or caesarian.

 When we arrived at the hospital, one of the routine tests showed an unusual result.
-The doctor did a quick scan which revealed that the baby was in breech position.
-It was a huge shock and straight away I knew that was going to mean either a caesarian or very difficult birth.
+The doctor did a quick scan, revealing that the baby was in a breech position.
+It was a huge shock, and I knew it was going to mean either a caesarian or a very difficult birth.

 Hearing my daughter when she came out was magical.
-I was still able to hold her as soon as she’d been checked.
+I could still hold her as soon as she’d been checked.
 The anesthetist was amazing.
-He chatted to my partner and I the whole time to take our mind off the procedure and then he took lots of photos of us with our new baby while I was being stitched up.
+He chatted with my partner and me the whole time to take our minds off the procedure, and then he took lots of photos of us with our new baby while I was being stitched up.

 While it was an awful shock to find out the baby was breech at the last minute, I am thankful for it.

-The breach position may not have been noticed at all and I could have labored in vain.
-I didn’t have to suffer through any labor at all; in fact, I never had a single contraction!
+The breach position may not have been noticed, and I could have labored in vain.
+I didn’t have to suffer through any labor; I never had a single contraction!

 I was 39 weeks pregnant with my second baby when I started having contractions around 11 p.m.

-I monitored them for a bit to make sure they were the real deal, and then told my husband that we going to have a baby!
+I monitored them to ensure they were the real deal and then told my husband we would have a baby!

-I was in a lot of pain, but it felt tolerable because I knew that we were going to meet our baby soon.
+I was in a lot of pain, but it felt tolerable because I knew we would meet our baby soon.
 We were placed in a triage room and had to wait for an open bed before we could be moved to a delivery room.

-I remember the room was dimly lit and had a calm feeling.
+I remember the room was dimly lit, and I felt calm.
 I got the epidural and took a short nap before the nurse came in to check me again.
-At that point, I was 6cm dilated and so happy with how quickly things were progressing.
+At that point, I was 6cm dilated and happy with how quickly things progressed.

-She left the room to get my doctor and my husband asked how I was feeling.
+She left the room to get my doctor, and my husband asked how I felt.
 I told him that I felt so calm and ready.
 It wasn’t what I had expected and a far cry from how I had felt with my first birth.

 I just had this overwhelming feeling of strength and ability.
-I knew I could do it, and that was such an empowering feeling.
+I knew I could do it, which was an empowering feeling.

-Nineteen minutes later, our son was born and quickly placed on my chest (something I was not able to experience with my first birth).
-It was the most amazing feeling knowing he was safe and in my arms.
+Nineteen minutes later, our son was born and quickly placed on my chest (something I could not experience with my first birth).
+Knowing he was safe and in my arms was the most amazing feeling.

-I could not have asked for a better birth experience, and I think I owe most of that to confidence.
-I was a second-time mom, I had complete faith in my doctor, and I had done so much more childbirth education and research the second time around.
+I could not have asked for a better birth experience, and owe most of that to confidence.
+I was a second-time mom, had complete faith in my doctor, and had done much more childbirth education and research the second time.

-You never truly know what to expect, but educating yourself about the birthing process is a priceless gift!
+You never truly know what to expect, but educating yourself about birthing is a priceless gift!

 With my second and third child, I had wonderful experiences.

-They were so wonderful that I actually didn’t want to tell other people because there seems to be a stigma around that.
+They were so wonderful that I didn’t want to tell other people because there seemed to be a stigma around them.

 My second labor and birth started in the middle of the night and went quickly.
 I had the lovely nurses and doctors and felt safe.